Wongkitlong314/class-monitor/README.md

 Function Calling,
 Integration of Human Involvement

+One innovative application is leveraging Language Model (LLM) to autonomously analyze database systems, generate SQL queries for data retrieval, and produce JSON for streamlined chart plotting.

 We invite you to review our presentation (PPT) for a detailed demonstration and more information.